 Microsoft Graph Email Account Configuration

-TraceGains now supports connecting to email accounts through the Microsoft Graph API, offering a more secure method of mailbox access.
-This replaces older, less secure protocols such as POP3, IMAP4, and SMTP.
-The Graph API helps prevent issues like password expiration and enhances email management within your TraceGains system.
+TraceGains supports connecting to email accounts through the Microsoft Graph API, providing a more secure and reliable method for mailbox access.
+Using Microsoft Graph helps reduce issues related to password expiration and improves long-term stability for email processing within TraceGains.

 Setting Up Your Office 365/Azure Tenant

-To allow TraceGains to access your Office 365 mailbox using the Microsoft Graph API, you’ll need to complete a series of steps in your Office 365/Azure tenant.
+To allow TraceGains to access your Office 365 mailbox using the Microsoft Graph API, complete the steps below in your Microsoft Azure tenant.

-Step 1: Go to App registrations in Azure and click New registration.
+Step 1: In Azure, navigate to App registrations and click New registration.

 1.png